 Each student will have access to the Graduate Advisor.
-Upon acceptance in the program the student will receive information brochure which will guide the student initially.
-Once the student is in the program, student will use the GeorgiaVIEW based Advising sessions to plan the course of study.
-There will be online orientation for new graduate students.
+Upon acceptance in the program the student will receive a information brochure which will guide the student initially.
+Once the student is in the program, student will use the GeorgiaVIEW based Advising sessions to plan their course of study.
+There will be an online orientation for new graduate students.

-Since Spring 2006 the School offers a new service for online computer classes – an access to the Virtual Lab.
+Since Spring 2006 the School has offered a new service for online computer classes – access to the virtual machines.
 Students can remotely log onto the system and complete their project assignments.
 The virtual lab can eliminate all the aforementioned problems for the students and instructors in online classes.
-It gives equal experiences to both online and regular students.
+It gives equal opportunities to both online and regular students.

-The School has established a network of Testing Centers for the existing Online Graduate Certificate Program.
-These centers will be used also for the Online Graduate Computer Science Program.
-Information on Testing Center near you will be provided upon acceptance in to the program.
-If there is no testing center near your place of residence, guidelines for establishing the testing center are available with the graduate advisor.
-There may be some nominal charge for this service.
+The School has established a network of Testing Centers for the online graduate programs.
+Information on Testing Centers near you will be provided upon acceptance in to the program.
+If there is no testing center near your place of residence, guidelines for establishing the testing centers are available with the graduate advisor.
+The testing center may have a nominal charge for their services.
 The student is responsible for such charges.

 Curriculum and Plan of Study

 The curriculum for the online program is the same as for the regular MS in CS program.
 Under the multi-year schedule, several graduate online courses will be offered each semester.